cdipanfilo/theme-heresiarch/README.md

 # theme-heresiarch
-theme for eresiarch, a dio brando rp blog
+a tumblr theme for a certain vampire.

 dark version: